earGO/hyperquant/README.md

 This and some other not so elegant solutions all are in favor of speed.

+### more than asked
+So I decided to do a little bit more, than was asked, and done additional interface functionality:
+1. Bot buttons are active (though they do nothing, except one can activate different bot-buttons)

+### less than markup
+1. I didn't quite got the event, in wich the SPARKLING BOLTS from Megabot appear.
+No logic or a hint in a brief or image-markup.
+2. I do not think my markup is 100% pixel-to-pixel good.
+But did all I could without consulting with designer.
+And without actual devices to test markup with.
+2.2.
+Tested it on my phone - looks good.
+3. I've couldn't figure out right gradient for an active bot-button, but decided to go with what found.
+It was 15-something hour of work - started to mistype letters.

 #### Postmortem

 Well, main trouble is a different screen ration on theese devices.
 So I did markup for the iPhone first (as the markup-image provided was for an iPhone).

 Then I've made all data fetching and logic work on an iPhone.
 And only then I've done some correction for the Galaxy.

 Figma really helped me out in figuring 'vw' and 'vh' values for positioning and proportions.

+Brief had instructions on "no scrolling" - but I didn't understood, does the "slide up to hide adress bar" count as a scrolling, or not?
+If this markup is for the PWA - it doesn't :)